-Textured ceiling textures are also great for rooms where you need sound absorption, as the surface is typically uneven and rougher, which allows for better sound absorption.
-In addition, this type of ceiling finish provides a lot of depth to a room because they create shadows from light sources.
+Textured ceiling textures are also great for rooms where you need sound absorption, as the surface is typically uneven and rougher.
+This allows for better sound absorption.
+In addition, this type of ceiling finish provides a lot of depth to a room because it creates shadows.

-Textured ceilings also allow you to see detail in the ceiling texture from certain angles.
+Textured ceilings also allow you to see detail in the ceiling from certain angles.
 They typically come in high or low, depending on the level of depth they are trying to create.
-Textures with great detail will give the appearance of texture from a distance, while surfaces with low detail will not be visible from far away.
+Ceiling textures with great detail will give the appearance of texture from a distance, while surfaces with low detail will not be visible from far away.

 Painted ceiling texture

 Painting the ceiling is also not hard to do yourself.
-All you have to do is measure the height of the room, get some paint and some rollers and a ladder or scaffolding!
+All you have to do is measure the room’s height, get some paint, rollers, and a ladder or scaffolding!

 Scalloped ceiling texture

-Scalloped textured ceilings create a ceiling that looks like scallops on the ocean floor.
-Scallop-shaped textures are great for bathrooms because they look more ornamental than other painted ceiling textures, such as painted or patterned ceilings.
+Scalloped textured ceilings create a ceiling like scallops on the ocean floor.
+Scallop-shaped textures are great for bathrooms because they look more ornamental than other choices, such as painted or patterned ceilings.

 Raised-scalloped ceilings are a unique painted ceiling texture that looks like little scoops taken out of the painted surface.
-Raised-Scalloped Ceilings create a painted ceiling that is 3D and has more depth, as well as give the painted ceilings a higher level of detail from far away.
+They create a 3D painted ceiling effect with more depth, giving the painted ceilings a higher level of detail from far away.